vitalik/django-ninja/docs/docs/tutorial/response-schema.md

     return list(queryset)
 ```

-If you execute this operation you should  get response like this:
+If you execute this operation you should  get a response like this:

 ```JSON  hl_lines="6 7 8 9 16"
 [